stevecassidy/python-web-programming/advanced/deployment.md

 To handle large amounts of traffic, Apache uses either multiple *threads* or *processes* for handling each request.
-The basic idea is that each request is sent to a thread or process so that it can run independantly of any others that arrive.
+The basic idea is that each request is sent to a thread or process so that it can run independently of any others that arrive.
 A main supervisor process/thread listens for HTTP requests and then sends the work to a subprocess/thread to generate the response.